zendesk/10M-Docker-Images/base/README.md

 clean-cascade - Removes all images cascading from here up the tree - this allows you to clean all local builds so you will grub the offical ones out of the public repos next time around. run           - Run the current image in bash - very usfull for testing. update        - On images that are reusing from public ones.
 This will update the local image to match the public one with the needed changes.
-NOTE: If on Mac/iOS need gnu-sed.
+NOTE: If on Mac/iOS need gnu-sed. private       - Changes all the repo to put $LOCAL_DOCKER_REGISTRY as the base instead of 'rounds'. push          - Build and push image on current directory. push-cascade  - Build and push full tree up to current direcoty. push-only     - push without build. (the reason default push builds is to avoid confusion when doing 'private' or similar)
 ```